 |Upstream Oxygen Sensor Pinout

 |1||WHT||Heater Ground (-)|

-The very first thing we'll do is to make sure that the front oxygen sensor's heater is getting power (12 Volts) and ground.
+The very first thing we'll do is to make sure that the front oxygen sensor's heater is getting 12 Volts.

-If your test results confirm that power and ground are present, then the next step is to check the heater element's internal resistance in TEST 2.
+If your test results confirm that power is present, then the next step is to check the heater element is getting Ground in TEST 2.